There are many health myths out there, especially about your heart rate or pulse. And with research changing every day, it can get confusing!

 Palpitations are abnormally fast heartbeats.
 It may feel like your heart is going to burst out of your chest!
 You may also experience fluttering and pounding feelings.
 Don’t panic just yet, though.
 This doesn’t automatically mean that you’re having a heart attack.

 Palpitations may be caused by caffeine, alcohol, or strenuous exercise.
 Even emotions like stress and excitement can cause them.
 Some medications and conditions like anemia may also spark palpitations.

-Do keep in mind that palpitations from heart attack or failure is possible.
+Do keep in mind that palpitations from a heart attack or failure are possible.
 This usually crops up with pain, tightness, dizziness, and trouble breathing.
 But it isn’t the only cause, so pay attention to all the symptoms.3

 4. Normal Heart Rate Means Normal Blood Pressure

 Your heart rate measures the number of times your heart beats in a minute, while your blood pressure measures the force of circulating blood in your vessels.
 They’re two completely separate measurements.